August Cesarec

 Cesarec, who had discovered his literary talent in his teenage years, became known as one of the leading Croatian literary figures of his time.

+Together with Miroslav Krleža he was one of the founders of the literary magazine Plamen in 1919.
+Cesarec had a significant body of work in literary magazines, over 200 articles in total, two collections of which were separately published in the Kingdom of Yugoslavia.

 He initially wrote a number of poems, which were often an expression of his feelings and ideas on social and political issues.
 He later stopped writing poems and switched to prose.
 He wrote about seventy works of prose, most of them short stories and novellas, with some novels, a handful of dramas and some travel memoirs (not all of which were literary).
 The bulk of these were written between 1922 and 1932.
 Only a third of these had been published during his lifetime.

-Posthumously, his novels Careva kraljevina, Zlatni mladić and Bjegunci achieved the most acclaim, in addition to the short story Tonkina jedina ljubav.
+In 1922 he fled to Moscow for a congress of the Comintern, and as he returned in 1923 he was captured and sentenced to six months prison time.
+In 1928 he became a member of Matica hrvatska in response to anti-Croatian politics of the Yugoslav regime, and in 1929 he was briefly jailed again.
+In 1933, he left Matica hrvatska because he did not agree with the prevailing pro-fascist influences in the organization at the time.